Prison of peoples: Ukrainian-Polish journalism

+Lenin

-From the summer of 1912 to the summer of 1914, Lenin lived in Galicia.
-During this time, he was particularly interested in the national question, including the Ukrainian national movement, and it can be assumed that the formula “prison of nations” was borrowed by him from the Ukrainian or Polish journalism around him.
+From the summer of 1912 to the summer of 1914, Vladimir Lenin lived in Galicia.
+During that time, he was particularly interested in the national question, including the Ukrainian national movement, and the formula “prison of nations” can be assumed to have been borrowed by him from the Ukrainian or Polish journalism around him.

-In December 1914 Lenin writes “On the National Pride of the Great Russians” (based on a draft speech for the banning of Shevchenko celebrations in April 1914), where Lenin calls for a Russian patriotism based around revolution, and says that patriotism cannot go hand in hand with the oppression of other peoples.
+In December 1914, Lenin wrote “On the National Pride of the Great Russians” (based on a draft speech for the banning of Shevchenko celebrations in April 1914) in which he called for a Russian patriotism based around revolution and boted that patriotism could not go hand in hand with the oppression of other peoples: